-This applies to children and youths up to 18 years old:
+This applies to Elementary school children and Junior High school students:

 - 1. The Red and White Flag System will be used up to the best 8 competitors, using this Designated Basic Kata list or Shitei Kata: - Heian Shodan .
 Heian Nidan .
 Heian Sandan .
-Heian Yondan Heian Godan .
+Heian Yondan - Heian Godan .
 Tekki Shodan - The competitor who finishes the Kata earlier than the other, must wait until the Head Judge indicates the competitors to recover or Naore. - 2.
 Boys and girls are not permitted to participate together in Team Events. - 3.
 Large age gaps between young and older competitors are not permitted. - 4.
 For all other pertinent items, please refer to the Tournament Rules & Regulations.